MathOnco/EvoFreq/README.md

 ## Installation <a name="Installation"/>

 Users have options ot install EvoFreq depending on if they want to use 'devtools'.
 Below we show two popular methods for installation.
+You will need a fully operational install of [R (≥3.5.0)](https://www.r-project.org) and, optionally, [RStudio](https://rstudio.com/products/rstudio/).

 With devtools:
 ```R